eitanyaffe/oak/README.md

 # oak
-helper scripts for oak usage
+Helper scripts for oak usage

+kkeep: Maintains access to oak by periodically running kinit